by Victor Sesma

 Costa Blanca (that translates to White Coast) is located on the southeastern coast of Spain and it is over 125mi (200km) long.
 It is the name of the Alicante province coastline.
 There are several cities in Costa Blanca.
 The first city in the north is Denia and the last city in the south is Pilar de la Horadada.
 Other few examples of coastal cities in Costa Blanca are Alicante, Benidorm, Javea, Denia and Torrevieja.

-The Province of Alicante is inside of the Valencian Comunity.
+The Province of Alicante is inside of the Valencian Community.
 It is situated south of Catalonia, north of Murcia, east of Castilla-La Mancha, east of Aragon and west of the Mediterranean Sea.
-Spain has 17 Autonomous Communities that are other lawful administrative divisions in the country.
+Spain has 17 Autonomous Communities which are other lawful administrative divisions in the country.

 The main international connection to Aliante province, Costa Blanca and, therefore, cities such as Benidorm or Calpe is Alicante Airport.
 The aerodrome is officially called Alicante-Elche Airport as it is in Elche’s municipality.
 The Airport is the main international connection to the area as it ranks as the 5th busiest airport in Spain.